sidihamady/Photovoltaic-Model/README.md

 0.05	-20.035e-3
 ...
 0.55	-1.5e-8
-Lines beginning with a hash are ignored.
+The first two lines and lines beginning with a hash are ignored.